datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

 - Loan Amount:

     This is the amount the customer would like to borrow.
 A low risk applicant would have a low amount relative to their income, and a high risk one would have a high amount relative to their income.

+- Employment status

+    This data is categorical, and can be transformed later in the model code.
+Essentially we have around 5 categories:

+    - Stable Job
+    - Unstable Job
+    - Unemployed
+    - Recently Hired
+    - Student
 ---

 ## How The Neural Network is Trained